-- (a) the company has an adequate internal controls system commensurate with the size and nature of its business. - (b) The provisions of internal audit as per Companies Act, 2013, are not applicable to the company hence specific disclosure or reporting under clause (xiv)(a) and (b) of the Para 3 is not applicable.
+(a) The company is not applicable for an internal audit and hence specific disclosure or reporting under clause (xiv)(a) and (b) of the Para 3 is not applicable.

 15) Clause 3 (xv)

 In our opinion and according to the information and explanations given to us, the Company has not entered into any non-cash transactions with its directors or persons connected with them and hence specific disclosure or reporting under this clause of the Order is not applicable.